Validation Analysis

 -

-- Commodity name: Dual-Beam Focused Ion Beam (FIB)
+- Commodity name: Dual Beam Focused Ion Beam (Dual Beam FIB)

-Commonly abbreviated as FIB-SEM , is a method that transforms Focused Ion Beam And Scanning Electron Microscope Advanced instruments integrated into a single device.
+Usually abbreviated as FIB-SEM , is a method that will Focused Ion Beam and Scanning electron microscope Advanced instruments integrated into a single device.

 Focused Ion Beam

-Outstanding FIB performance, featuring a Gaussian gallium ion source, enables nanometer-scale precision in processing and ultra-thin sectioning (<5 nm), making it ideal for the most delicate sample preparation and cutting tasks in semiconductors, advanced devices, and other high-precision applications.
+Outstanding FIB performance, featuring a gallium ion source, nanoscale machining capabilities, and the ability to produce ultra-thin sections (<5 nm), making it ideally suited for the most precise sample preparation and cutting in semiconductor and advanced device applications.

 Scanning electron beam

-The Helios 5UX is equipped with Thermo Fisher's state-of-the-art Elite-type electron column, enabling ultra-high-resolution SEM imaging with exceptional spatial resolution—up to 0.6 nm at 1 kV and 0.9 nm at 500 V under optimal conditions—allowing clear visualization of nanoscale surface topography and structural details.
+Ultra-high-resolution SEM imaging: The Helios 5UX is equipped with Thermo Fisher’s state-of-the-art Elite electron column, delivering exceptionally high spatial resolution—up to 0.6 nm at 1 kV and 0.9 nm at 500 V under optimal conditions—enabling clear visualization of nanoscale surface topography and structural details.

 -

-The Helios 5UX enables clear observation of nanoparticles, crystal structures, atomic-level defects, and more.
-It delivers exceptionally stable, low-noise images, making it particularly well-suited for long-term, repetitive observations and measurements.
+The Helios 5UX enables clear visualization of nanoparticles, crystalline structures, atomic‑scale defects, and more.
+It delivers exceptionally stable, low‑noise images, making it ideally suited for long‑term, repetitive observations and measurements.

-The Helios 5 UX ion beam system boasts exceptional performance, enabling ultra-precise cutting—also known as "nano-etching."
+The Helios 5 UX’s ion beam system delivers exceptional performance, enabling ultra-precise cutting—also known as “nano‑engraving.”

 Copper Grain Analysis

-Helios 5 UX ion beam imaging delivers sharp results—when the ion beam is directed onto the polished copper surface, it makes the copper grain boundaries even more distinct.
+Helios 5 UX ion-beam imaging delivers high resolution, and irradiation of the ground copper surface with the ion beam makes the copper grain boundaries more distinct.

 TEM Sample Preparation

-Helios 5 UX enables final polishing using an ion beam with low voltage and low current, effectively removing the surface amorphous damage layer introduced during earlier processing, thus achieving atomically smooth and ultra-clean thin regions.
+Helios 5 UX enables final polishing with a low‑voltage, low‑beam‑current ion beam, effectively removing the surface amorphous damage layer introduced during prior processing and yielding an atomically smooth, clean thin region.

 -